jemalcloud/moodle-docker-production/README.md

-# moodle-docker-production: Docker Containers for Moodle
+# Moodle-docker-production: Docker Containers for Moodle

 This repository contains Docker configuration aimed to provide a good starting point to install moodle in production using docker.